 Link: Wow, look at you.
 I know what you're thinking: first day in prison, you wanna take on the toughest guy in the yard?
 Well, I'd like to see you try.

 - In Deadpool 2, both Deadpool and Russell Collins wind up in the Ice-Box, a Hellhole Prison designed to imprison dangerous mutants.
 Familiar with the trope, Russell stashes a pen in "the old prison wallet" with the intent of finding the toughest prisoner there and shanking him with it.
 When he tries invoking it on Black Tom Cassidy, he gets punched in the face for his trouble.
-Russell has more success by making buddies with the actual toughest guy in the slammer, Juggernaut, who has to be kept in a separate cell.
+Undeterred, he tries several more times and suffers a worse beating each time.
+Deadpool eventually chides him for it and points out how this will end, and advises Russell befriend the toughtest guy instead.
+He takes this to heart and has success with the actual toughest guy in the slammer, Juggernaut, who has to be kept in a separate cell.

 - In Guardians of the Galaxy, after Peter, Groot, Rocket and Gamora wind up at the Kyln, a big blue inmate caresses Peter inappropriately, implying he plans on raping him, before Groot grabs him by his nostrils.
 Rocket proceeds to make it clear to all of the other prisoners that Peter belongs to him and that anyone who even thinks of going after them has to get past Groot.